8go/nostr-commander-rs/README.md

           number of latest stable release.
 There is no "calling home" on every run, only a "check crates.io" upon request.
 Your privacy is protected.
 New release is neither downloaded, nor installed.
-It just informs you [possible values: check]
+It just informs you

+          Possible values:
+          - check: Check if there is a newer version available

       --usage
           Prints a very short help summary.
 Details:: See also --help, --manual and --readme

   -h, --help
           Prints short help displaying about one line per argument.
 Details::
           See also --usage, --manual and --readme

       --manual
           Prints long help.
 Details:: This is like a man page.
 See also --usage, --help and --readme

       --readme
           Prints README.md file, the documenation in Markdown.
 Details:: The README.md file will be downloaded from Github.
 It is a Markdown file and it is best viewed with a Markdown viewer.
 See also --usage, --help and --manual

   -d, --debug...
           Overwrite the default log level.
 Details:: If not used, then the default log level set with environment variable 'RUST_LOG' will be